Event

 Professor Dame Angela McLean, Chief Scientific Adviser, Ministry of Defence

-In her lecture, Professor McLean will discuss the role of the CSA.
 "The role of the CSA in the MOD was described under four headings in the job specification: Defence Strategy, Science and Technology, International and Cross-Government.
 It sounds pretty dry, but now that I have been in post for 18 months I can tell you what they *really* meant.
 In the process I will try and persuade you all to think about becoming a CSA yourself."
+Professor Angela McLean, then CSA in the MOD.

 The CSA is MOD's principal adviser on science and technology, with responsibility for directing research through the MOD's core S&T research portfolio.
 The CSA reports to the Permanent Secretary, is a member of the Joint Requirements Oversight Committee (JROC) and the Investment Approvals Committee, and is Co-Chair of the Research Technology and Innovation Board (RTIB).